 Lighting Your Home

-Good lighting, both inside and outside your home, not only helps avoid accidents but increases your home security, makes household tasks easier and makes it easier for emergency personnel to find your home.
+Good lighting, both inside and outside your home, not only helps avoid accidents.
+It increases your home security, makes household tasks easier and makes it easier for emergency personnel to find your home.

 - Direct lighting over any stairs increases safety.
 Contrasting colors between the floor and first step will help you see the difference in height.

-- With two-way switches at the top and bottom of stairways, you’ll always be able to turn on the light from either end.
+- With two-way switches at the top and bottom of stairways, you will always be able to turn on the light from either end.

 - Good lighting on steps and stairways helps prevent slips and falls.

-- Be sure there’s enough light to see who is at your door.
+- Be sure there is enough light to see who is at your door.

-- Address markers should be well-lighted and visible from the street.
+- Address markers should be well-lit and visible from the street.